-Please now complete the full BGS application form as soon as possible, and no later than the end of May 2025.
+Please now complete the full BGS application form as soon as possible, and no later than the end of October 2025.
 You can find the form here.

 We will select participating schools on a rolling basis, so your school is more likely to be chosen if you apply early.
-We will confirm as soon as possible whether your school has been selected: for Autumn Term 2025 by no later than the end of May 2025; and for Spring Term 2026 by no later than the end of October 2025.
+We will confirm as soon as possible whether your school has been selected for Spring Term 2026 by no later than the end of October 2025.